 The best times to visit the Neon Museum are either early morning, or in the late afternoon or evening.
 Avoiding the middle of the day will save you from the midday heat in the summer months.

 But, if you do end up visiting when the sun is high, you can borrow a free umbrella from the Museum to protect you from those rays.

-Pro tip: Go later in the day and stay till dusk to see them all lit up.
+Pro tip: Go later in the afternoon and stay till dusk to see them all lit up.

 During peak tourist season Las Vegas Neon Museum tickets and tours sell out really fast, so book your tickets online ahead of your visit.

 When you think Las Vegas, you probably don’t think of nature.
 And yet, you should, because you can get amongst it on the Strip.